aigarius/static_blog/blog/2026/08/22/ai-vote.md

   there are plenty of LLMs owned by all kinds of companies all over the world and there are plenty of open-weight LLMs that are not really owned by anyone.
 Most invasive and dishonest option on the ballot.

-* Proposal D - Action: allow AI-assisted contributions, with conditions of: legality, accountability, disclosure, privacy.
+* Proposal D(4) - Action: allow AI-assisted contributions, with conditions of: legality, accountability, disclosure, privacy.
 IMHO same as B, just shorter.
 Adds a "we don't recommend" towards others developing software with AI assistance.
 Seems pretty weird to add that and then immediately accept Debian contributors doing so.
   Assumes that the bulk change bit of B is implied as AI is just tooling, so bulk changes should be pre-discussed